LinusFresz/Competition-Preparation/README.md

 I've done my work with developing a competition preparation script, here you can see the results.

 ## What
-This script creates various things a organizer might need for a competition:
+This script creats various things an organizer needs to have for a competition:
 - competitor groupings
 - scrambling list for all events and rounds (except FMC)
-- nametags (with the option to print scrambling and grouping on the back of the scoresheets)
+- nametags
+- registration file for check-in
+- create PDF-schedule from WCA website information
 - scoresheets for first rounds
-- scoresheets for succeeding rounds once the results are uploaded to cubecomps.com
+- scoresheets for consecutive rounds
 - blank scoresheets

 ### System information:
-This script was tested on Mac OS 10.13.4 with python 3.5.2 Please be aware, that you need Chrome to be installed on your device.
+This script was tested on Mac OS 10.13.4 with python 3.5.2 and 3.7.0 Please be aware, that you need Chrome to be installed on your device.

 ## How